ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 root@d4a9db64886f:/workspaces/[course_name_here]#
 ```

-Now, you are in your container with the VSCode interface!
+Now, you are in your course container with the VSCode interface!

 ### NOTES FOR THIS SECTION (IGNORE)